SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few notes about online tournaments:
 PES wifi sometimes randomly blocks discord and randomly unblocks discord.
 Sometimes even when discord is unblocked, voice calls on discord are blocked (but voice calls on Google Meet aren't blocked).
 So try to test everyone's systems first.

 The major spots at PES with accessible wifi are the GJB library, the GJB cafeteria, and the 13th floor at PES.
-The places you can debate in GJB lib
+The places you can debate in GJB library are the small brainstorming rooms, but unfortunately only one team can fit in one of these rooms at a time (because otherwise two teams may talk over each other).
+Since you can't get together as

 cafe down the alley (talk about Mukhtalif)